Grand Ronde, Oregon: Climate

-The overall climate of Grand Ronde can be considered temperate climate.
+The overall climate of Grand Ronde can be considered a temperate climate.
 This is characteristic of areas with wet, mild winters and warm, dry summers.

 Grand Ronde is located in the Oregon Coast Range, which is one of the wettest places in the contiguous United States.
 Precipitation data has been gathered in Grand Ronde sporadically since 1910 and continuously since 1948.
 That data shows the average annual precipitation from 1971 to 2000 to be 101.01 in.

 In contrast, rainfall in Willamina, approximately 7 mi away, is 50.90 in.
 Additionally, precipitation at Laurel Mountain, located about 9 mi to the southeast and further up in the Oregon Coast Range, comes down at an average rate of 121.48 in per year.